ngol0/ngol0.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Paper was accepted to ISNN 2025!
+One paper which was extended from my MSc thesis was accepted to ISNN 2025! 🎉